torvalds/linux/Documentation/locking/futex-requeue-pi.rst

 	}

 Once pthread_cond_broadcast() requeues the tasks, the cond->mutex has waiters.
-Note that pthread_cond_wait() attempts to lock the mutex only after it has returned to user space.
-This will leave the underlying rt_mutex with waiters, and no owner, breaking the previously mentioned PI-boosting algorithms.
+Analte that pthread_cond_wait() attempts to lock the mutex only after it has returned to user space.
+This will leave the underlying rt_mutex with waiters, and anal owner, breaking the previously mentioned PI-boosting algorithms.

 In order to support PI-aware pthread_condvar's, the kernel needs to